‘We walked straight into their trap’: As dust settles, fear and regret in Haryana’s Nuh

 Aftab Ahmed, the Congress legislator, said though the “pot was boiling” because of Manesar’s video, every mature person” from the community had advocated equanimity.
 “It was all young blood, no mature person was leading it [the mob violence’],” he said.
 “All of us tried our level best [to stop the violence]”

-Indeed, the resentment among the young Muslims of Mewat for the police inaction against Manesar becomes quite evident during conversations with them.
+Indeed, the resentment among the young Muslims of Mewat over the police inaction against Manesar becomes quite evident during conversations with them.

 “He burned two people alive and the police say they can’t catch him,” said a young man from Silkhoh, a village along the Haryana-Rajasthan border.
 “And then he goes around making videos and giving interviews threatening us, and we are not supposed to be angry also?”